Boris Gorbachyov

-Boris Sergeevich Gorbachyov (19 August 1892 – 3 July 1937) was a Soviet komkor.
+Boris Sergeevich Gorbachyov (19 August 1892 – 3 July 1937) was a Soviet komkor (Russian for a corps commander).
 He was born in present-day Belarus.
 He fought in the Imperial Russian Army during World War I before going over to the Bolsheviks in the subsequent civil war.
 He was a recipient of the Order of the Red Banner.
 During the Great Purge, he was arrested on 3 May 1937 and executed two months later.
 After the death of Joseph Stalin, he was rehabilitated in 1956.